wxie2017/wxie2017.github.io/pages/speech/to_be_not_to_be.md

 one-yuan-and-wu-jiao game, I didn't know that SAA should play the warm up game.
 What a pity!

-Raise your hands if you like today's warm up game.
+Raise your hands if you enjoyed today's warm up game.

 Thank you.
 I could also play some games in the future.
 Stay tuned.